 Laboratory Skills in Biological Systems

-The course will be delivered in 3 modules of 4 weeks duration.
 The course is designed to provide extensive training in the laboratory practices associated with biological research.
 Module I will focus on microbial systems; Module II will focus on plant biology systems; and Module 3 will focus on animal biology systems.
-BIOL2002 will be a core course for Bachelor of Biotechnology.

 1. hold an understanding of biological terminology and concepts in experimental biology